Communist Party of Ireland (Marxist–Leninist): The Troubles

 The CPI (ML) supported armed struggle for the reunification of Ireland and initiated the Spirit of Freedom Committee to work with Irish republicans.
 Other groups created by the party were the Workers and Unemployed Movement and the Communist Youth Union of Ireland (Marxist–Leninist).

-In the early 1980s, the CPI (ML) was a major force in the students' union movement, with member Brendan Doris becoming president of the Union of Students in Ireland (USI), while members Tommy Graham and Brian Stone became president of the College of Technology (Bolton Street) Students' Union in successive years.
+In the early 1980s, the CPI (ML) was a major force in the students' union movement, with member Brendan Doris becoming president of the Union of Students in Ireland (USI), while member Tommy Graham became president of the College of Technology (Bolton Street) Students' Union.
 Tommy Graham is the current editor of History Ireland.

 Later years

 With the collapse of socialism in Albania, the CPI (ML) opened up relations with the Workers' Party of Korea and signed the 1992 Pyongyang Declaration.
 General Secretary Rod Eley visited North Korea in 1999.
 In 2003 CPI (ML) was disbanded, following a long period of passivity.
 Upon dissolution, the general secretary of CPI (ML) was Rod Eley.
 Following the group's dissolution, former leading member Brendan Doris stood in the 2011 Dublin West by-election for An Chomhdháil Phobail/The People's Convention (CPPC), achieving 95 first preference votes.